 GeneCards Summary for S100A12 Gene

 S100A12 (S100 Calcium Binding Protein A12) is a Protein Coding gene.
 Diseases associated with S100A12 include Kawasaki Disease and Mooren's Ulcer.
-Among its related pathways are Activated TLR4 signalling and Immune System.
-GO annotations related to this gene include calcium ion binding and RAGE receptor binding.
+Among its related pathways are Activated TLR4 signalling and Blood-Brain Barrier and Immune Cell Transmigration: Pathways Overview.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and RAGE receptor binding.
 An important paralog of this gene is S100A9.

 S100A12 is a calcium-, zinc- and copper-binding protein which plays a prominent role in the regulation of inflammatory processes and immune response.
 Its proinflammatory activity involves recruitment of leukocytes, promotion of cytokine and chemokine production, and regulation of leukocyte adhesion and migration.
 Acts as an alarmin or a danger associated molecular pattern (DAMP) molecule and stimulates innate immune cells via binding to receptor for advanced glycation endproducts (AGER).
 Binding to AGER activates the MAP-kinase and NF-kappa-B signaling pathways leading to production of proinflammatory cytokines and up-regulation of cell adhesion molecules ICAM1 and VCAM1.
 Acts as a monocyte and mast cell chemoattractant.
 Can stimulate mast cell degranulation and activation which generates chemokines, histamine and cytokines inducing further leukocyte recruitment to the sites of inflammation.
 Can inhibit the activity of matrix metalloproteinases; MMP2, MMP3 and MMP9 by chelating Zn(2+) from their active sites.
 Possesses filariacidal and filariastatic activity.
 Calcitermin possesses antifungal activity against C.albicans and is also active against E.coli and P.aeruginosa but not L.monocytogenes and S.aureus.